Best Canon wide-angle lenses

 The maximum aperture of your lens

-Remember, this is the number behind the “f/” written on your camera lens.
-The maximum aperture is important in many ways and will allow you to: shoot faster, limit blurred shots in low light situations, blur your background (to get a great bokeh/out of focus area) or reduce your depth of field.
-In a large majority of cases, you often buy a wide-angle lens for landscape and/or architecture photography.
+Remember, this is the number after the “f/” written on your lens.
+The maximum aperture is important in many ways and allows you to shoot faster, reduce motion blur in low light situations, blur your background (to create pleasant bokeh or background blur) or reduce your depth of field.
+In most cases, you often buy a wide-angle lens for landscape and/or architecture photography.
 Of course, it can also be used for street photography, indoor photography, etc…

 Personally, I use my WA lens mainly for landscape photography.
-In the middle of the day, except if you plan long exposures (but you will be on a tripod anyway), you will often shoot between f/8 and f/16.
-The maximum aperture of your lens won’t really matter then.
-However, you might get the idea of blurring an unsightly background/foreground by shooting wide open (e.g. f/2.8).
-In this case, it may be important.
-The same goes for architectural or indoor photography where sometimes, you will not have enough light and being able to open your diaphragm may save you in some situations.
-Have a large aperture will definitely help you to shoot with a slower shutter speed.
+In the middle of the day, unless you plan to shoot long exposures (but you will be on a tripod anyway), you will often shoot between f/8 and f/16.
+The maximum aperture of your lens will not matter as much.
+However, you might want to blur an unsightly background/foreground by shooting wide open (e.g. f/2.8).
+In that case, it may matter.
+The same goes for architectural or indoor photography where you may not always have enough light and being able to open the aperture wider can help in some situations.
+Having a large aperture will definitely help you use a faster shutter speed.

-Then again, if you are shooting with a tripod, it won’t matter because you will often try to make the whole image sharp (so rarely at wide aperture).
-Let’s just say that generally speaking, lenses with a large maximum aperture are usually heavier, more expensive and bulkier.
+That said, if you are shooting with a tripod, it won’t matter because you will often try to make the whole image sharp (so rarely at wide aperture).
+Let’s just say that generally speaking, lenses with a large maximum aperture are usually heavier, bulkier, and more expensive.
 So be careful when making your choice.

 Image stabilization

 This is another aspect to consider when buying your wide-angle lens.
 For short focal lengths, having a stabilized lens is less important in my opinion.
-However, when in low light situations and you don’t have a tripod, having a stabilized lens can save your life and you will get sharper image with it.
-There is a lot of Canon EF lenses with stabilization actually.
+However, in low light, if you don’t have a tripod, having a stabilized lens can really help and you can get sharper images with it.
+There are many Canon EF lenses with stabilization today.

 Choosing a fixed focal length or a zoom lens?

-This is another question you will have to ask yourself when making your choice.
+This is another question to ask yourself when making your choice.
 Everyone has their own vision of the advantages and disadvantages of each.
-To simplify, I would say that a fixed focal length (also known as prime lens) is generally brighter but less flexible.
+To simplify, I would say that a fixed focal length (also known as a prime lens) is generally brighter but less flexible.
 It’s a matter of taste.
 I personally love the versatility of a zoom lens like my Canon EF 16-35mm f/4.

 Uses of filters

-If you buy a wide-angle lens, there’s a good chance that landscape photography is somewhere in the back of your mind, right?
+If you buy a wide-angle lens, there’s a good chance that landscape photography is somewhere in your mind, right?
 If you’re like me, you might like to use filters (GND, ND, polarizing).
-You’ll have to be careful then as some wide-angle lenses have a curved/bulbous front element which prevents the use of standard filters, or screw-in filters.
-Even the “conventional lens filter holder 100mm system” cannot be used with these lenses and you will have to consider more expensive systems.
+You’ll need to be careful as some wide-angle lenses have a curved/bulbous front element which prevents the use of standard filters, or screw-in filters.
+Even the “conventional 100mm filter holder system” cannot be used with these lenses and you will have to consider more expensive systems.

 Constructions, physical data and shooting conditions

 Each brand has its own range of lenses.
-Canon has a number of entry-level lenses with a more plastic construction and “L” range lenses with a stronger construction.
-Of course, the prices differ between the two line-ups (and the characteristics of the lenses for that matter…fortunately).
+Canon has a number of entry-level lenses with a more plastic construction and L-series lenses with a stronger construction.
+Of course, prices differ between the two lineups (as do the characteristics of the lenses… fortunately).

-That’s it, I’ve come to the end of this article on the best Canon wide angle lenses for both DSLR and mirrorless cameras.
+That’s it, I’ve come to the end of this article on the best Canon wide-angle lenses for both DSLR and mirrorless cameras.
 Now, who said choosing a lens was simple, huh?
-This article will be updated frequently to incorporate any new features that may come along in the meantime.
-I hope you liked the article and don’t hesitate to give me your opinion on the selection of lenses presented in this article!
+I’ll update this article regularly as new lenses are released.
+I hope you enjoyed the article, and don’t hesitate to share your opinion on the selection of lenses presented in this article!
 For Nikon fans, you will find a similar article presenting the best Nikon wide-angle lenses.

 See you soon,